dotnet/csharplang/README.md

 For *new feature proposals*, however, please raise them for [discussion](https://github.com/dotnet/csharplang/labels/Discussion), and *only* submit a proposal as a pull request if invited to do so by a member of the Language Design Team (a "champion").

-## Discussion
+## Discussions

-Discussion pertaining to language features takes place in the form of issues in this repo, under the [Discussion label](https://github.com/dotnet/csharplang/labels/Discussion).
+Debate pertaining to language features takes place in the form of [Discussions](https://github.com/dotnet/csharplang/discussions) in this repo.

-If you want to suggest a feature, discuss current design notes or proposals, etc., please [open a new issue](https://github.com/dotnet/csharplang/issues/new), and it will be tagged Discussion.
+If you want to suggest a feature, discuss current design notes or proposals, etc., please [open a new Discussion topic](https://github.com/dotnet/csharplang/discussions/new).

-GitHub is not ideal for discussions, but it is beneficial to have language features discussed nearby to where the design artifacts are.
-Comment threads that are short and stay on topic are much more likely to be read.
+Discussions that are short and stay on topic are much more likely to be read.
 If you leave comment number fifty, chances are that only a few people will read it.
 To make discussions easier to navigate and benefit from, please observe a few rules of thumb:

 - Discussion should be relevant to C# language design.
-Issues that are not will be summarily closed.
+If they are not, they will be summarily closed.
-- Choose a descriptive title for the issue, that clearly communicates the scope of discussion.
+- Choose a descriptive topic that clearly communicates the scope of discussion.
-- Stick to the topic of the issue title.
-If a comment is tangential, start a new issue and link back.
+- Stick to the topic of the discussion.
+If a comment is tangential, or goes into detail on a subtopic, start a new discussion and link back.
-- If a comment goes into detail on a subtopic, also consider starting a new issue and linking back.
 - Is your comment useful for others to read, or can it be adequately expressed with an emoji reaction to an existing comment?

+## Proposals
+Once you have a fully fleshed out proposal describing a new language feature in syntactic and semantic detail, please [open an issue for it](https://github.com/dotnet/csharplang/issues/new/choose), and it will be labeled as a [Proposal](https://github.com/dotnet/csharplang/issues?q=is%3Aopen+is%3Aissue+label%3AProposal).
+The comment thread on the issue can be used to hash out or briefly discuss details of the proposal, as well as pros and cons of adopting it into C#.
+If an issue does not meet the bar of being a full proposal, we may move it to a discussion, so that it can be "baked" further.
+Specific open issues or more expansive discussion with a proposal will often warrant opening a side discussion rather than cluttering the comment section on the issue.

+When a member of the C# LDM finds that a proposal merits discussion, they can [Champion](https://github.com/dotnet/csharplang/issues?q=is%3Aopen+is%3Aissue+label%3A%22Proposal+champion%22) it, which means that they will bring it to the C# Language Design Meeting.
+If the LDM decides to work on adopting the feature, the proposer, the champion and others can collaborate on adding it as a document to the [Proposals](proposals) folder, where its evolution can be tracked over time.

 ## Design Process

-[Proposals](proposals) are raised by, or on invitation from, "champions" on the LDT.
-They evolve as a result of decisions in [Language Design Meetings](meetings), which are informed by [discussion](https://github.com/dotnet/csharplang/labels/Discussion), experiments, and offline design work.
+[Proposals](proposals) evolve as a result of decisions in [Language Design Meetings](meetings), which are informed by [discussions](https://github.com/dotnet/csharplang/discussions), experiments, and offline design work.

 In many cases it will be necessary to implement and share a prototype of a feature in order to land on the right design, and ultimately decide whether to adopt the feature.
 Prototypes help discover both implementation and usability issues of a feature.
 A prototype should be implemented in a fork of the [Roslyn repo](https://github.com/dotnet/roslyn) and meet the following bar: